Healthy Homes Assessment Te Awanga

 Rental Property Home Assessments Te Awanga

-Rental property areas affected to the Healthy Homes Standards in Te Awanga include each:
+Property rental areas that are affected by Healthy Homes Standards.
+Healthy Homes Standard in Te Awanga include each:

 • Bedrooms